A Flexible Vision Correction Procedure to Rid You of Glasses and Contacts.

 Currently, the implantable collamer lenses (ICLs) can correct nearsightedness and astigmatism.

-Advantages to the Implantable Collamer Lens
+Advantages to the EVO Implantable Collamer Lens

-One of the most compelling advantages of the Visian ICL is that while it can permanently correct your vision, the lens can be removed and/or replaced if necessary.
-Furthermore, concerns regarding the health or state of your cornea typically do not apply to patients with the ICL, as no natural corneal tissue is removed or reshaped during implantation.
+One of the most compelling advantages of the EVO ICL is that while it can permanently correct your vision, the lens can be removed and/or replaced if necessary.
+Furthermore, concerns regarding the health or state of your cornea typically do not apply to patients with the EVO ICL, as no natural corneal tissue is removed or reshaped during implantation.
 The LASIK Center of Wilmington Eye is excited to offer this evolution in visual freedom!

 In addition, there are several other advantages to the ICL that include:

-The ICL can drastically improve your vision and eliminate your need for glasses or contacts.
+The EVO ICL can drastically improve your vision and eliminate your need for glasses or contacts.
 After ICL implantation, you can enjoy vision that is sharper, clearer, and more vivid.

 No Risk of Dry Eye

 Long-term exposure to UV radiation can damage your eyes, including speeding up the development of cataracts and potentially inducing some retinal problems.
-As an added feature, the Visian ICL advanced lens material contains a UV blocker that prevents harmful UVA and UVB rays from entering your eye, helping to prevent the development of UV-related eye disorders.
+As an added feature, the EVO ICL advanced lens material contains a UV blocker that prevents harmful UVA and UVB rays from entering your eye, helping to prevent the development of UV-related eye disorders.

 Treatment Flexibility for The Future